aws-samples/eks-anywhere-addons/README.md

     --branch=main # This should be replaced with your branch for testing your changes
 ```

+This creates a flux GitRepository resource.
+The flux GitRepository resource will periodically check the configured repo and branch for changes and sync any new commits.
+Since this project uses git, we are creating a GitRepository resource.

+**Note:** If you need/want to work in a disconnected fashion you need to run a git server on your system and push the *eks-anywhere-addons* repository to your git server.

+The name in the above command, *addons*, is arbitrary but must match the name used as the value of the *--source* argument in the following command.

 🚀 Add Kustomization for your add-on:
 ```bash
 # Example for Snowball Edge (replace --path with the target env as required)